neuralinterfaces/.github/profile/README.md

 - [Commoners](https://github.com/neuralinterfaces/commoners): A domain-agnostic build tool for authoring multi-platform applications.

 ## How Do I Contribute?
 If you'd like to contribute to this project, hop into whichever repository you feel most aligned with and submit your first pull request!
-Our process is still relatively informal, so don't hesitate to reach out to [garrettmflynn@gmail.com](mailto:garrettmflynn@gmail.com) to collaborate.
+Our process is still relatively informal, so feel free to schedule a time to chat on [Calendly](https://calendly.com/garrettmflynn).